petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/exporting-data.md

 # Exporting Data

 Various analytics data can be accessed through the [Sites dashboard](../touchpoints/sites-dashboard.md) and the [Individuals dashboard](../people/individuals/individuals-dashboard.md).
 Analytics data can also be fetched and exported with the use of Analytics Cloud's APIs.
 Specifically, you can fetch individual data, segment data, or page data.

 ## Requesting a Data Export

 1. Take note of your workspace's access token.
 See [Authentication](authentication.md) to generate or get an access token.

-1. The data request takes the following type of format:
+1. The data request takes the following format:

    ```
-   curl -H "Authorization: Bearer {token}" -L https://analytics.liferay.com/api/reports/export/{type}?fromDate={ISO 8601 date and time}&toDate={ISO 8601 date and time}
+   curl -H "Authorization: Bearer [token]" -L https://analytics.liferay.com/api/reports/export/[type]?fromDate=[ISO 8601 date and time]&toDate=[ISO 8601 date and time]
    ```

-   Replace `{token}` with your specific access token.
-Replace `{type}` with either **individual**, **page**, or **segment**.
-Give a start date and time by replacing `{ISO 8601 date and time}` after `fromDate=`.
-Give an end date and time by replacing `{ISO 8601 date and time}` after `toDate=`.
+   Replace `[token]` with your specific access token.
+Replace `[type]` with either **individual**, **page**, or **segment**.
+Give a start date and time by replacing `[ISO 8601 date and time]` after `fromDate=`.
+Give an end date and time by replacing `[ISO 8601 date and time]` after `toDate=`.
 Make sure to use the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time format.
 Note that the start date and time and end date and time are required in the request.

    For example, a request for page data might look like this: